 - Dr. Raphael Ogar Oko, Former Secretary General, Universal Peace Federation, Nigeria

-- Ali Jabbar, Globally renowned artist, senior advisor to BPUR , Denmark
+- Ali Jabbar, Globally renowned artist and advisor to BPUR International, Iraq-Denmark

-- Jeroen van der Horst, Philanthropist and technology entrepreneur, The Netherlands
+- Jeroen van der Horst, Philanthropist and technology entrepreneur, Netherlands

-- Filip Perkon, Angel Investor, Philanthropist, Founder at Bamboo Venture Partners
+- Filip Perkon, Angel Investor, Philanthropist, Founder at Bamboo Venture Partners, Sweden

 - Rick Sopher, Philanthropist, CEO of Edmond de Rothschild Capital Holdings, UK